google/osv-scanner/docs/usage.md

 [SPDX] and [CycloneDX] SBOMs using [Package URLs] are supported.
 The format is auto-detected based on the input file contents and the file name.

 When scanning a directory, only SBOMs following the specification filename will be scanned.
-See [SPDX Filenames]; [CycloneDX Filenames].
+See the specs for [SPDX Filenames] and [CycloneDX Filenames].

 [SPDX]: https://spdx.dev/
 [SPDX Filenames]: https://spdx.github.io/spdx-spec/v2.3/conformance/